-Taking into account the decay of W bosons, the process $e^+e^- \to W^+W^-$ can be described by five kinematic angles, one $(\cos \theta)$ for W production and the rest four for the decay products [1, 31].
+Taking into account the decays of W bosons, the process $e^+e^- \to W^+W^-$ can be described by five kinematic angles, one $(\cos\theta)$ for W production and the rest four for the decay products [2, 32].
 We use the differential cross sections with respect to the five angles to set limits on the TGCs at CEPC.
-Though only $\cos \theta$ depends directly on the TGCs, we find that the four decay angles also contribute substantially in constraining the gauge couplings, which however depends largely on the W decay channels and the aTGCs involved.
-As a whole, the sensitivities at CEPC can reach up to the order of magnitude of $10^{-3}$ to $10^{-4}$ , comparable to that at ILC [29] or ever better.
-At hadron colliders the WW process is somewhat similar to that on lepton colliders, for which the dominate channel at parton level is $q\bar{q} \to W^+W^-$ .
-We estimate also the constraints on the 14 TeV LHC with a luminosity of 300 fb-1 or 3000 fb-1, which can largely improve the current bounds.
+Though only $\cos\theta$ depends directly on the TGCs, we find that the four decay angles also contribute substantially in constraining the gauge couplings, which however depends largely on the W decay channels and the aTGCs involved.
+As a whole, the sensitivities at CEPC can reach up to the order of magnitude of 10^{-3} to 10^{-4} , comparable to that at ILC [30] or ever better.
+The WW process at hadron colliders is somewhat similar to that at lepton colliders; for the former the dominate channel at parton level is $q\bar{q} \to W^+W^-$.
+We estimate also the constraints at the 14 TeV LHC with a luminosity of 300 fb-1 or 3000 fb-1, which can largely improve the current bounds.

-The rest of this work is organized as follows: In the next section we set up the framework for discussing the process $e^+e^- \rightarrow W^+W^-$ where we clarify the aTGCs and Dim-6 operators involved, conventions for the five angles, etc. In section III we study analytically the response of the differential cross sections to the aTGCs and show them graphically.
-From these plots one can judge qualitatively which differential distributions are most sensitive to the aTGCs and which aTGC can be most severely constrained.
-Section IV is devoted to estimations of the sensitivities of aTGCs and the Dim-6 operators involved at CEPC with a center-of-mass energy of $\sqrt{s} = 240$ GeV and an integrated luminosity of 5 ab-1.
-In this section we also show explicitly the sperate contributions of sensitivities due to the five production and decay angles.
-In section V we shed some light on the TGCs at hadronic colliders and estimate naïvely the bounds on the TGCs at 14 TeV LHC.
+The rest of this work is organized as follows: In the next section we set up the framework for discussing the process $e^+e^- \to W^+W^-$, where we clarify the aTGCs and Dim-6 operators involved, conventions for the five angles, etc. In section III, we study analytically the response of the differential cross sections to the aTGCs and show them graphically.
+From these plots one can judge qualitatively which differential distributions are more sensitive to the aTGCs and which aTGC can be more severely constrained.
+Section IV is devoted to estimations of the sensitivities of aTGCs and the Dim-6 operators involved at CEPC, with a center-of-mass energy of $\sqrt{s}=240$ GeV and an integrated luminosity of 5 ab-1.
+In this section, we also show explicitly the separate contributions of sensitivities due to the five production and decay angles.
+In section V we shed some light on the TGCs at hadron colliders and estimate naïvely the bounds on the TGCs at 14 TeV LHC.
 The present and future constraints on the aTGCs from lepton and hadron colliders are collected at the end of this section.
-In section VI We comment briefly on the complementarity of the direct TGC measurements and the indirect constraints from EW precision data and Higgs data, before we conclude in the last section.
+In section VI, We comment briefly on the complementarity of the direct TGC measurements and the indirect constraints coming from EW precision data and Higgs data, before we conclude in the last section.